enormora/schema-hub/source/zod-graphql-client/readme.md

 ### Testing

 If you're writing tests for your code, consider using the `@schema-hub/zod-graphql-fake-client` package for testing.
 It provides a fake GraphQL client that can be used in place of the real client.
-This allows you to control the behavior of the client and inspect the queries sent without making actual network requests.
+This allows control over the client behavior and inspection of the queries and mutations sent without making actual network requests.

-Here's a quick example of how you can use it:
+Here's a quick example of how to use it:

 ```typescript
 import { createFakeGraphqlClient } from '@schema-hub/zod-graphql-fake-client';